ibm-cloud-docs/cloud-logs/migration-alerts.md

 - Learn about migration.
 For more information, see [Migrating {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-migration-intro).

 - Learn about the Migration tool.
-For more information, see [Migrating tool](/docs/cloud-logs?topic=cloud-logs-migration-tool).
+For more information, see [Migration CLI](/docs/cloud-logs?topic=cloud-logs-migration_cli).

 - Learn about enabling event notifications for {{site.data.keyword.logs_full_notm}}.
-For more information, see [Enabling event notifications](/docs/cloud-logs?topic=cloud-logs-event-notifications-events).
+For more information, see [Configuring an outbound integration](/docs/cloud-logs?topic=cloud-logs-event-notifications-configure).

 - Learn about alerts.
 For more information, see [Alerting](/docs/cloud-logs?topic=cloud-logs-alerts).